BriskenFinancials/sap-multi-bank-connectivity/readme.md

 **Expected Outcome:**
 You will have completed the tasks related to 'train key users on sap mbc functionality', gaining insight or progressing in your evaluation.

-## Prepare cutover plan and production environment <!-- dc-card: {"label": ["deploy phase"], "cardName": "Prepare cutover plan and production environment"} dc-card -->
+## Prepare cutover plan and production environment

 ### Prepare cutover plan and production environment